When Due Diligence Fails: Recovering Millions in Investment Fraud

 Vanishing CEO: How a Real Estate Investment Turned Fraudulent

 Based on the trust and respect the founders had earned throughout their careers, they successfully raised capital.
 A portion of this capital was allocated to the real estate company within the overall investment portfolio.
-The fund transferred the in predefined stages tied to specific milestones: land purchasing, renovation work, signed agreements, and photographic evidence of progress.
+The fund transferred the capital in predefined stages tied to specific milestones: land purchasing, renovation work, signed agreements, and photographic evidence of progress.

 Fraud Detection: Uncovering Hidden Assets Through HUMINT